 Backup and Recovery

-Local backups of the CDE shall be carried out at every 3 months intervals.
+Local backups of the BIM CDCP shall be carried out at every 3 months intervals.
 Backup restoration test shall be conducted annually.

 Backup media should also be protected against unauthorised access, misuse, or corruption.

 Usage Monitoring

 All systems supporting time synchronisation or real-time clocks will be set to local Hong Kong Time to provide consistency of system data.